m0lentum/molentum.github.io/_drafts/moleengine-part-1-ecs.md

 * <small>Note: in Rust there is no data inheritance, so we couldn't do the first approach even if we wanted to.</small>

 This is *type-level* composition - we're defining a type for every distinct set of components.
-[This blog post](oop-dead) provides another, perhaps more fleshed out perspective on the matter.
+[This blog post](oop-dead) provides another, more fleshed out perspective on the matter.

 What if we zoom in a little from this object-focused view and start thinking about their components individually?